ReviewNB/treon/README.md

 ```

 ## Usage
 Treon will execute notebook from top to bottom and the test fails if any code cell returns an error.
-Additionally, one can write unittest & doctest to test for specific behaviour (examples shown below).
+Additionally, one can write unittest & doctest to test specific behaviour (examples shown below).

 ```
 $ treon